oddlord/html5-js-drop7/README.md

 ## Disclaimer

 This game has been tested only on Google Chrome 65, any other browser might not play the game as intended.

+This game also doesn't provide any feature for saving the player progress, so highscores and average scores will persist only as long as the page is not refreshed.